Palm Beach, Florida – Local Drug and Alcohol Treatment Guide

 With the right combination of treatment and therapy, Recovery First Treatment Center can help you work towards a life in recovery.

-Substance Abuse in the Palm Beach Metro Area
+Addiction Statistics in the Palm Beach Area

 West Palm Beach, Florida, has a moderate population, with over 111,00 people living in the metro area.
 The average age is nearly 40.4 The population grows year over year, which makes having adequate addiction treatment facilities and staff very important.

-- 1% abused marijuana at least once in the past year.
+- 13.84% used marijuana in the past month.

 Palm Beach Drug Problems Facing Law Enforcement